IanHopkinson/rosetta-rust/README.md

 ## Documentation Generation

+HTML format documentation can be generated using the built-in `rustdoc` tool which can be invoked using `cargo`:

+`cargo doc --open`

+This compiles documentation from function comments marked `///` or `!//` for module level documentation.

 ## Git Bash

-A `Makefile` is included in this repository which has targets for installing the package, running tests, running the linters and building the documentation.
-For Git Bash I needed to install `make` using the chocolatey package manager (`choco install make`).
+Although I develop on Windows I use the Git Bash prompt.
+For other languages it is sometimes useful to have a `make` file to invoke tools but for Rust `cargo` is sufficiently functional for it not to be required.

 ## Visual Studio Code
 As a personal choice, I use Visual Studio Code for software development.

-The configuration used for this project for Code is found in the `.vscode` directory of this repo.
+There is a [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) which supports development in Rust.